-The number in the lower left hand corner is the regulator state.
-(See the state transition diagram for and explanation of regulator state numbers)
+The number in the lower left hand corner is the regulator state (See the state transition diagram on page 17 for an explanation of regulator state numbers).

 REMOTE MONITOR

 The remote monitor key allows the user to select the communication speed for the serial remote monitor and control facility and the site number of the controller for use in multistation systems.
 Use INC and DEC to adjust the site number and the REMOTE MONITOR key to adjust the baud rate.